One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 - Tweaking the transitions throughout the school year as needed.

-Following the detailed steps within this post will help you succeed with implementing effective transitions in the classroom.
+Following the detailed steps within this post will help students with transitioning in the classroom with success.

 To create a smooth transition in the classroom, you need to do two key things well: plan and practice!